-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 And Stephanie and Natalie did something else — the unthinkable.

-The mothers put their son on a medication called Strattera.
+They put their son on a medication called Strattera.
 Calibrating the proper dosage with tolerable side effects was a drawn-out process, but eventually they reached an equilibrium.
-Their older son ended up with a new diagnosis that has some overlap with autism, but is more consistent with ADHD, which the medication treats.
+Their older son ended up with a new diagnosis that has some overlap with autism but is more consistent with ADHD, which the medication treats.

 Today, he seems to be navigating the world more successfully than before.